malahx/StockRT/README.md

 #### Changelog

+v1.30 - 2015.06.09
+* New: Added support of Outer Planets Mod,
+* New: Added support of Contract Pack: RemoteTech,
+* New: Added support of Contract Pack: RemoteTech LITE,
+* Fix: Tweaked the MM syntax,
+* /!\ for this update you need to delete the old folder of StockRT: RemoteTech_Stock.

 v1.21 - 2015.05.07
 * Fix: Delete SPU from all the commands pods, which is useless,
 * Fix: Deleted the support of Sounding Rorckets, which is now integrated in RemoteTech,
-* Fix: Tweak the MM syntax,
+* Fix: Tweaked the MM syntax,
 * Updated to KSP 1.02

 v1.20 - 2014.12.22